-Deutsche Telekom CEO says sale of T-Mobile is unlikely, but a merger is a possibilityAlex Wagner - Deputy Managing Editor, News Desk
+Deutsche Telekom CEO says sale of T-Mobile is unlikely, but a merger is a possibilityAlex Wagner - Editorial Director of News and Content

 Last year, AT&T and Deutsche Telekom entered into an agreement that would see the Big Blue carrier acquire T-Mobile USA from DT for a cool $39 billion.
 AT&T eventually abandoned its plans after facing opposition from the government.
 Now Deutsche Telekom CEO Rene Obermann has revealed that his company is unlikely to try and sell T-Mobile again, but that a merger with another entity is still an option.
 "We do not exclude any option for the T-Mobile unit in the U.S., also not a merger,” Obermann explained.
 The exec didn't touch on Deutsche Telekom's plans for T-Mobile any further, but Bloomberg has been told by sources that DT is considering a stock-swap with MetroPCS that would give the T-Mobile parent company control over the combined T-Mo/Metro.

 The rumored merger between MetroPCS and T-Mobile first popped up earlier this month, but so far there's been nothing announced on the matter from either company or Deutsche Telekom on the matter.
 Such a move would allow T-Mobile access to some more AWS spectrum held by MetroPCS, but the two carriers also operate GSM and CDMA networks, respectively, a fact that may complicate things just a tad.
 It'll be interesting to watch T-Mobile in the coming months to see if any merger does indeed go down, so keep it locked to PhoneDog for more.
 Any of you think that a T-Mobile-MetroPCS merger will actually happen?